MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/deprecations-customer-service.md

 ## SLAs in web client are deprecated

 Effective October 1, 2020, the service-level agreements (SLAs) are deprecated in the web client.
-You are encouraged to migrate your SLAs that were created in the web client to the new Unified Interface experience.
+We recommend that you migrate your SLAs that were created in the web client to the new Unified Interface experience.
 For information on how to migrate the items, see [Migrate automatic record creation rules and service-level agreements](migrate-automatic-record-creation-and-sla-agreements.md).
 You can also refer to the migration playbook, which includes all the information you need to work on the migration.
 More information: [Dynamics 365 SLA and ARC Migration Playbook](https://www.d365implementationguide.com/books/aiij/).

 Microsoft will continue to provide support and critical security updates for these features in the web client until April 1, 2023.